 ULEZ checker – how do I check if my vehicle is eligible for the ULEZ charge?

-That may seem a little confusing.
-But fortunately, you’re able to check whether your car meets the ULEZ standards using our free ULEZ checker tool.
+You can check whether your car meets the ULEZ standards using our free ULEZ checker tool.

-Thankfully, most new ‘city cars’ on the UK market at the moment will be compliant with the latest ULEZ regs.
+The majority of new ‘city cars’ on the UK market at the moment will be compliant with the latest ULEZ regs.

 Before October 2021, the Ultra Low Emission Zone covered the same area as the existing London congestion charge.

 The boundaries were from the A501 in the North, the A4202 in the West, and the A3204 in the South and East.

 ULEZ map from 2023 – where was ULEZ expanded to?